awsdocs/aws-iot-docs/developerguide/provision-wo-cert.md

 1. The mobile app or web application uses the IAM role and calls [ `CreateProvisioningClaim`](https://docs.aws.amazon.com/iot/latest/apireference/API_CreateProvisioningClaim.html) to obtain a temporary provisioning claim certificate from AWS IoT\.
 **Note**
-For security, the temporary provisioning claim certificate returned by `CreateProvisioningClaim` is valid for only five minutes\.
+For security, the temporary provisioning claim certificate that `CreateProvisioningClaim` returns expires after five minutes\.
 The following steps must successfully return a valid certificate before the temporary provisioning claim certificate expires\.
 Temporary provisioning claim certificates do not appear in your account's list of certificates\.

 1. The mobile app or web application supplies the temporary provisioning claim certificate to the device along with any required configuration information, such as Wi\-Fi credentials\.

 1. The device uses the temporary provisioning claim certificate to connect to AWS IoT using the [AWS IoT Device SDKs, Mobile SDKs, and AWS IoT Device Client](iot-sdks.md)\.
-**Note**
-The device must perform the following steps such that it calls [`RegisterThing`](fleet-provision-api.md#register-thing) within five minutes of connecting to AWS IoT with the temporary provisioning claim certificate\.

 1. The device obtains a permanent certificate and private key by using one of these options\.
 The device will use the certificate and key for all future authentication with AWS IoT\.